JuroOravec/apify-actor-skcris/.actor/README.md

 NOTE: Prices are only indicative, based on runs of 200 entries.

-Remember that with the [Apify Free plan](https://apify.com/pricing) you have $5 free usage per month.
+Remember that with the [Apify Free plan](https://apify.com/pricing), you have $5 free usage per month.

 ### Comments on performance

-Speed of scraping depends on:
+The speed of scraping depends on:

 1. Detailed vs fast mode:
     - In fast mode, we only request the HTML (web page).
 This is much faster.